Hesham0001/Hesham0001/README.md

 ## <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="24px">  Hello there

 I'm Hesham Yasser, a high school student (2025) from Egypt.
 I have had a passion for programming and coding since I was young, and this passion has continued to grow.
 I really enjoy creating and developing anything related to tech.
 For now, I am focusing on improving my skills and gaining more experience in cybersecurity.
-Feel free to contact me through my social media links
+Feel free to contact me through my social media links.

 - 🔭 I’m currently working on a Calculator program and an Adventure game.
 - 🌱 I’m currently learning cybersecurity.